shirap2/Engineering_Project/README.md

 ## 📚 Project Description
-Our project is a program designed to automatically generate a comprehensive summary of a patient's sequence of scans.
+Our project is a program designed to automatically generate a comprehensive summary of a patient's sequence of scans displayed onto a web app.
 This program involves collecting lesion data and presenting it clearly.
 We utilize tables, textual summaries, and graphic displays to showcase lesion patterns over time.
 This allows radiologists to gather more precise information in a shorter time frame.